ReadAlongs/SoundSwallower/README.md

 Creating binary distributions for Python
 ========================================

-To build the Python extension, I suggest using pip, as it will install the build dependencies:
+To build the Python extension, I suggest using `build`, as it will ensure that everything is done in a totally clean environment.
+Run this from the top-level directory

-    pip wheel .
+    python -m build

-In all cases the resulting binary is self-contained and should not need any other components aside from the system libraries.
+In all cases the resulting binary wheel (found in `dist`) is self-contained and should not need any other components aside from the system libraries.
 To create wheels that are compatible with multiple Linux distributions, see the instructions in [README.manylinux.md](https://github.com/ReadAlongs/SoundSwallower/blob/master/README.manylinux.md).

 Compiling on Windows in Visual Studio Code